|TI:GER Frequently Asked Questions (FAQs) for MBAs|

 - If I’m not starting a company now, how will this program benefit me?

-- TI:GER® students have been successful in using their acquired information and real hands-on projects as differentiators in their job interviews.
+- TI:GER® students have been successful in using their acquired information and real hands-on project work experience as differentiators in their job interviews.
 The program is highly regarded as great experience for consulting, as well as with innovative companies who have significant internal product development or an “intrapreneurial” environment.
 Additionally, you have the opportunity to build a strong network with local entrepreneurs, technologists, investors, and other service providers in biotech, IT, engineering, and software.